mlf4aiur/SublimeConfluence/README.md

 BTW
 ---

-Confluence support buildin markup(Textile like) and markdown syntax insert.
+Confluence supports buildin markup(Textile like) and markdown syntax insert.
 On the Confluence edit mode, press command + shift + D, to insert markup text.

 License
 -------